What to Expect During Our ABA Therapy

 Where do I begin?

 If your child is showing signs of autism, we recommend to schedule an appointment with their pediatrician or a medical professional.
-Once your child receives a psychological evaluation with an autism diagnosis, visit our Intake Form to inquire about ABA therapy services at a clinic near you.
+Once your child receives a psychological evaluation with an autism diagnosis, visit our Intake Form to inquire about ABA therapy services at a ABA clinic near you.

 Intake Process

 Once you submit your online intake form, a Surpass team member will contact you to discuss the intake process.
-This conversation will include gathering your information, explaining our services, and benefits verification.
+This conversation will include gathering your information, explaining our ABA services, and benefits verification.
 Based on clinic availability, your child will then be scheduled for an assessment at your local clinic or added to our waitlist if we don’t have current availability.
 Waitlist times vary based on your clinic’s time slot availability and staffing.
 If added to the waitlist, our intake team will check in with you periodically to ensure you’re well informed on your waitlist status.

 Insurance

 During the intake process, our dedicated team will take care of insurance and benefits verification for you.
-An intake team member will reach out to your insurance provider directly to find out what’s covered in your plan.
-They will provide you with benefits verification summary with a transparent outlook on what your insurance covers and the billing expectations for services.
+An intake team member will reach out to your insurance provider directly to find out what’s covered in your ABA treatment plan.
+They will provide you with benefits verification summary with a transparent outlook on what your insurance covers and the billing expectations for ABA services.
 Visit our Insurance page for an example list of insurance providers.

 Individualized Treatment Plan

 Each child is unique and deserves care that is tailored to them.
 Prior to starting services, our Board Certified Behavior Analysts (BCBA) will meet with your family and conduct an assessment to identify your child’s needs and write goals to address them.
-Upon the start of services, our clients work 1:1 with a Registered Behavior Technician (RBT) who has been trained by a BCBA to implement the client’s unique treatment plan.
+Upon the start of services, our clients work 1:1 with a Registered Behavior Technician (RBT) who has been trained by a BCBA to implement the client’s unique ABA treatment plan.
 During therapy sessions, RBTs will teach your child through natural play opportunities and constructive teaching moments.
 Throughout treatment, our BCBAs provide ongoing supervision and conduct data analysis to ensure your child’s success in achieving their goals.

 Parent Expectations